 World War Two, 1939-1945

 Alun Meilir Davies, Private, 14635646, Parachute Regiment.
-Alun was the son of William and Martha Davies, of Carmarthen.
+Alun wwas born on 27 July 1924, the son of William Davies and Martha Davies (nee Jones), of Carmarthen, and was educated at Carmarthen Grammar School.
 His parents later moved to Aberystwyth.
-Alun served with the 9th Battalion, Parachute Regiment, Army Air Corps.
-The battalion was tasked with the capture of the famous Merville Gun Battery in Normandy, and landed around the area in gliders during the early hours of D-Day, 6 June 1944.
+Alun enlisted into the army and became selected for the Special Forces, joining the 9th Battalion, Parachute Regiment, Army Air Corps.
+The battalion had formed in November 1942 from the 10th Battalion, Essex Regiment, and was assigned to the 3rd Parachute Brigade, which was initially attached to the 1st Airborne Division.
+In April 1943 the 1st Airborne Division left Britain to take part in the Allied invasion of Sicily, leaving the 3rd Parachute Brigade behind, then on 23 April the brigade became transferred to the newly formed 6th Airborne Division.
+At dawn on 6 June 1944, D-Day, the 9th Parachute Regiment left England, tasked with the capture of the famous Merville Gun Battery in Normandy, and landed around the area in gliders during the early hours of D-Day, 6 June 1944.
 Alun was killed during the capture of the battery that day.
-He was 19 years old, and is commemorated on the Bayeux Memorial, France.
+The 19-year-old was posted as missing, but was later deemed to have been killed in action.
+He has no known grave, so is commemorated on the Bayeux Memorial, France.